 Introduction to welfare rights

-The emphasis is on tackling benefit questions through case studies, including how to calculate entitlements, and providing participants with the chance to practise using CPAG’s Welfare Benefits and Tax Credits Handbook.
+The emphasis is on looking at issues affecting entitlement and practising benefit calculations through case studies and using the Welfare Benefits and Tax Credits Handbook.

 The course covers: